A trip we did last summer – walking down from Safed to Rosh Pina.

 - Preheat oven to 180 degrees Celsius.

-- Line the pan with aluminum foil or baking paper, fill the pan with beans or coarse salt.
+- Line the pan with a baking paper, fill the pan with ceramic weights, beans or coarse salt.

-- Bake in the center of the oven for 10 minutes; Remove from the oven and remove the paper and bean/salt.
+- Bake in the center of the oven for 10 minutes; Remove from the oven and remove the paper and the weights.

 - Remove the "tail" if necessary and cut the figs into quarters.